1968 Stanley Cup playoffs

-The 1968 Stanley Cup playoffs, to decide the 1968 championship of the National Hockey League (NHL) was the first after the expansion from six to twelve teams.
+The 1968 Stanley Cup playoffs, was the playoff tournament of the National Hockey League (NHL) for the 1967–68 season, and the first after the expansion from six to twelve teams.
 The playoff system was thus expanded from a four-team to an eight-team tournament, and was designed so that four of the new expansion teams would qualify for the postseason.

 The defending champion Toronto Maple Leafs did not qualify and a new champion would be crowned.
 The Montreal Canadiens would defeat the St. Louis Blues in four straight to win the Stanley Cup.

-Format
+Playoff seeds

-All of the 'Original Six' teams were placed in the new Eastern Division, and all of the new teams placed in the new Western Division.
-Each division contributed four playoff teams.
-Division teams then played off to produce a divisional champion, and the two divisional champions played off in the Final to win the Stanley Cup.
+All of the Original Six teams were placed in the new Eastern Division, and all of the new teams placed in the new Western Division.
+The top four teams in each division made the playoffs.

-The imbalance between the new teams and old was readily apparent in the standings.
-All four of the East Division teams had a better record than the top team in the West.